BYD Han EV: Premium Sedan Coming to Canada? Price, Specs & Timeline

 Does the Han EV qualify for any Canadian incentives?

-Currently no. Chinese-built EVs are excluded from the federal EVAP program.
-Quebec's Roulez Vert rebate ($2,000) might apply if the vehicle meets technical criteria, but that's unconfirmed.
+Currently no federal incentives.
+Chinese-built EVs are excluded from the federal EVAP program, which requires USMCA-country manufacturing.
+Quebec's Roulez Vert rebate ($2,000) applies to all EVs regardless of origin, so a Han purchased in Quebec would qualify — but that's $2,000 on a $55K–$65K vehicle.
 Other provinces: no EV incentives for Chinese-made vehicles.

 How does the Han EV compare to the Tesla Model S in real-world driving?

-Han advantages: longer range (580 vs. 650 km), larger interior, LFP battery durability, lower base price (if tariff relief applies) Model S advantages: faster 0-100 (3.1 vs. 4.9s), Supercharger network maturity, established brand, better resale value Verdict: Han = comfort + tech + range.
-Model S = performance + brand + infrastructure.
+Han advantages: longer range (580 vs. 650 km for Model S at nearly double the price), larger interior, LFP battery durability, significantly lower base price (post-tariff-cut: ~$55K–$65K vs. $100K) Model S advantages: faster 0-100 (3.1 vs. 4.9s), Supercharger network maturity, established brand, better resale value, available today Verdict: Han = comfort + tech + range + value.
+Model S = performance + brand + infrastructure + availability now.

 Will the EVAP federal rebate ever cover Chinese EVs?